Sexual Harassment and Other Biases and Harassments - TRAINING

 If you have questions, please contact Jolene Lane (email@example.com or x8410)

-New Employee & Faculty Orientation Series - Fall 2013
+New Employee & Faculty Orientation Series - Spring 2014

 The Workshop Is Open to All Teachers College Employees.
 The dates are listed above scheduled for the training: Promoting Mutual Respect and Preventing Workplace Harassment (Sexual Harassment, Anti-Discrimination & Title IX Training).
 PARTICIPATION IN ONE HARASSMENT SESSION IS REQUIRED.
 Failure to do so may render the College unable to indemnify or defend you if you are involved in a complaint leading to legal action.

-The Promoting Mutual Respect and Preventing Workplace Harassment orientation session is designed as a two hour interactive session created to help engage and educate everyone on the importance of understanding the laws, policies, avenues of institutional support for appropriate corrective action and protection against retaliation; and to identify behaviors that contribute to bias, stereotyping, and harassment.
+The Promoting Mutual Respect and Preventing Workplace Harassment orientation session is designed as a 2.5 hour interactive session created to help engage and educate everyone on the importance of understanding the laws, policies, avenues of institutional support for appropriate corrective action and protection against retaliation; and to identify behaviors that contribute to bias, stereotyping, and harassment.
+The program focuses on gender-based misconduct, sexual assault and violence, and Title IX information.
 The program will enlighten you and reinforce your obligation to conduct yourself in a manner that contributes to the well-being of the TC community.
 We have engaged KC Wagner, Director of Workplace Issues at the Cornell School of Labor Relations, to lead the trainings.

 Professional Development, an institution-wide effort underway since September 2005, has come in response to the many TC voices requesting professional development and strengthens the College's integrity in its internal processes and enhances the community.
 The Promoting Mutual Respect and Preventing Workplace Harassment training is one of the series of designed programs that will ultimately enhance productive working and community relationships and increase awareness surrounding these pressing issues.